pangpang20/docs.getdbt.com/website/docs/reference/resource-configs/unique_key.md

 <TabItem value="models" label="Models">

-In this example, we use an `id` column as a unique key for an incremental model.
+In this example, the `id` column is the unique key for an incremental model.

 <File name='models/my_incremental_model.sql'>